shlifedev/.net-imgui-native-build-guide/readme.md

 This is cimgui build guide for ImGuI.Net
+use this if you need implat, imnode..

 # 1. Install Cmake & Git
  https://cmake.org/